-For a board game, this strategy works well.
-You take a shot in the dark and hope to arrive at the right answer by process of elimination.
-For marketers however, maybe a guessing game isn’t the right strategy.
+For a board game like Guess Who, taking a shot in the dark and hoping to arrive at the right answer through the process of elimination is a good strategy.
+For marketers however, a guessing game might not be the right way to go.

-Misunderstanding your buyer can manifest itself in many ways; poor campaign performance or a rise in email unsubscribes due to irrelevant messaging, dwindling conversion rates from mis-targeted website copy, failing sales numbers due to unqualified leads plus a lack of effective training and sales enablement materials, and more.
+Misunderstanding your buyer can manifest itself in many ways; maybe it’s poor campaign performance, a rise in email unsubscribers due to irrelevant messaging, dwindling conversion rates from mis-targeted website copy, or it could be failing sales numbers due to unqualified leads plus a lack of effective training and sales enablement materials, and more.

-If you’re experiencing any of these symptoms, call your doctor.
-Here are 5 warning signs you maybe don’t know your B2B customer as well as you should.
+If you’re experiencing any of these symptoms, don’t worry!
+We’re here to help.
+Here are 5 signs that you might not know your B2B customer as well as you should.

 1. Your product is the protagonist of your story.

-Honesty time: when was the last time you conducted fresh research to understand your buyers?
-Is your team relying on information about customers that was created before you had an iPhone (7 years ago)?
-If so, it’s time to revisit what’s happening in the worlds of your buyers.
-Business pressures evolve at the speed of life, which moves incredibly fast for many industry segments, especially technology.
-Understanding your buyers should never be considered a one-and-done project; even if you think you know, there’s likely room for updates.
-You may be surprised what’s changed.
+Alright, let’s be honest: when was the last time you conducted fresh research to understand your buyers?
+Is your team relying on information about customers that was created before Instagram was (10 years ago)?
+If the answer is yes, it’s probably time to revisit what’s happening in the worlds of your buyers.

 3. There’s a donkey in the room.